 Founded by Russian entrepreneur Maria Karr, this skin care website offers a plethora of beauty products.
 We love this option from Botavikos that works to clean your pores organically, with 99.2% natural ingredients.
 In fact, it’s PETA-certified to be cruelty-free and vegan.
-As a great stocking stuffer idea for your overworked bestie, this serum uses niacinamide and essential oils like mint and cotton to brighten and calm your complexion.
+This serum uses niacinamide and essential oils like mint and cotton to brighten and calm your complexion.

 Coveted for its approach to skin care and clean beauty, South Korea has taken the beauty world by storm.
-If you can’t nibble your way through the scrumptious food markets of South Korea, you can at least chase after its fresh skin secrets with these gift ideas.
+If you can’t nibble your way through the scrumptious food markets of South Korea, you can at least chase after its fresh skin secrets with these online shopping ideas.

 ManiMe Nail Gels The Ultimate Gift Set ($80, originally $116; manime.com)

-Give the gift of a salon-quality manicure with these highly rated stick-on nails from ManiMe.
+Treat yourself to a salon-quality manicure with these highly rated stick-on nails from ManiMe.
 It was co-created by South Korean-born entrepreneur Jooyeon Song and offers custom-fit, stick-on gel manicures and pedicures.
-It works because of its proprietary 3D modeling, machine-learning and laser-cutting technologies.
-Each set is made to match your gift recipient’s specific nails, making the final look polished and professional.
+It works because of its proprietary 3D modeling, machine learning and laser-cutting technologies.
+Each set is made to match your specific nails, making the final look polished and professional.

 Mediheal Baobab Soothing Moisture Serum ($28; medihealus.com)

 Founded in 1969 by Imsoon Yoo, Mediheal has been creating coveted skin care products for decades.
 In addition to its bestselling line of face masks, it also offers luxe serums and moisturizers like this uniquely formulated product.
-Ideal as a stocking stuffer, it’s made with superfoods, vitamins, minerals and hyaluronic acid to add plumpness and hydration in one.
+It’s made with superfoods, vitamins, minerals and hyaluronic acid to add plumpness and hydration in one.

 From the beaches of Tulum and Cancun, to the vibrant capital city, to the mountains of Oaxaca, Mexico has much variety to explore.
-The country’s artisans are incredibly talented and versatile, making it tough to pick just one gift idea.
+The country’s artisans are incredibly talented and versatile, making it tough to pick just one place to shop.

-The best part about buying these Mexican-made handcrafted tequila shot glasses is that your holiday shopping gives back to those in need worldwide.
+The best part about buying these Mexican-made handcrafted tequila shot glasses is that your online shopping gives back to those in need worldwide.
 In fact, this purchase can provide dozens of measles vaccinations to children.
-Plus, the glasses make for a fun gift to your pal who vacations to Mexico regularly.
-We suggest pairing it with a great bottle of tequila so they can test them out.
+Plus, the glasses make for a fun gift to your pal who vacations to Mexico regularly — or for yourself.

 This West African country leaves an impression on anyone who visits.
-With its friendly people, rich culture and miles of beaches, Ghana is an energetic country — with plenty of options for gifts.
+With its friendly people, rich culture and miles of beaches, Ghana is an energetic country — with plenty of options for online shopping.

 Christie Brown The Tulle Skirt ($300; christiebrownonline.com)

 Christie Brown is a luxury fashion brand hailing from Ghana.
 Founded by Aisha Ayensu in 2008, the brand designs clothes for the global citizen, with all of its products made in Ghana.
-This gorgeous tulle skirt is the perfect gift to give the fashionista in your life, or check out the other clothes and accessories in Christie Brown’s collection.
+This gorgeous tulle skirt is the perfect gift to yourself — or the fashionista in your life.
+Or, check out the other clothes and accessories in Christie Brown’s collection.